Garden Grants for Schools, Communities, and NonProfits

 Growing Spaces In-Kind Grant 2024

-The grant will be taken off the price of the Growing Dome and will range between $2,000 to $5,000 depending on the program and the size of the Growing Dome greenhouse desired.
+The grant will be taken off the price of the Growing Dome and will range between $2,000 to $8,000 depending on the program and the size of the Growing Dome greenhouse desired.
 Applicants must have the space to build a greenhouse and funding to complete and sustain the greenhouse in the future.
-Applications for 2024 will be accepted through June 30, 2024.
+Applications for 2024 are closed, but fill out the form below if you’d like to be considered for 2025.

-Start by completing this form or speak to one of our Growing Dome Advisors about the program.
-Applications will be reviewed once project timing and funding are established and awards will be applied to Growing Domes shipped in the 2024 calendar year.
+Applications will be reviewed once project timing and funding are established and awards will be applied to Growing Domes shipped in the 2025 calendar year.
 Through this grant, we hope to help even more communities provide a geodesic greenhouse to increase production and harvest year-round.

-See below for other non-profit grant opportunities or scroll to the bottom of the page to see previous Growing Spaces Urban Farming Grant winners
+Visit the links below for other nonprofit grant opportunities.
+Scroll to the bottom of the page to see previous Growing Spaces Urban Farming Grant winners.

 Links to Garden Grants 2023-2024: